A Global Spiritual Community: For A Changing World

 Destitution on the one hand, and gross accumulation of ownership on the other, will disappear.
 The enormous energy dissipated and wasted on war, whether economic or political, will be consecrated to such ends as will extend the range of human inventions and technical development, to the increase of the productivity of mankind, to the exterminination of disease, to the extention of scientific research, to the raising of the standard of physical health, to the sharpening and refinement of the human brain, to the exploitation of the unused and unsuspected resources of the planet, to the prolongation of human life, and to the furtherance of any other agency that can stimulate the intellectual, the moral, and spiritual life of the entire human race."
 Baha'i

-The purpose of this message is to advance humanity beyond the feudal system: cultivating maturity, spirituality, unity and world peace, our destiny through a democracy.
+Now advancing humanity beyond the feudal system: cultivating maturity, spirituality, unity and world peace, our destiny through a democracy.

 "From two ranks among men power hath been seized: kings and ecclesiastics"